The 5 best garden kneelers in 2026 - as tested by our team of experts

 Kneeling mats: Simple, cushioned pads you carry around the garden with you and put down before kneeling.
-Usually oval, rectangular or kidney-shaped to accommodate the knees some fold in half do they’re easier to carry and store.
+Usually oval, rectangular or kidney-shaped to accommodate the knees.
+Some fold in half, making them easier to carry and store.

 - Best kneeler for comfort: Spear and Jackson The Kew Gardens Collection Kneeler